Anello-Photonics/docs-A1/docs/communication_messaging_binary.rst

   | 3 | <value>    |  Configuration value, expressed in ASCII                              |
   +---+------------+-----------------------------------------------------------------------+

-For more details on configuration parameters and values, see `Unit Configurations <https://docs-a1.readthedocs.io/en/latest/unit_configuration.html>`_.
+For more details on configuration parameters and values, see :doc:`configurations`.

 5.2 APODO Message
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~